skywritergr/cdstrk-exercise/README.md

 - Clone the repository:
 - Run `npm install` to install the dependencies.
 - Run `npm run dev` to start the development server.
+- Run `npm run test` to run the tests.